ConstantinUp/VDA5050/VDA5050_EN.md

 Driving | The vehicle is considered to be driving when any component of its velocity vector (translational or rotational) is non-zero.
 Automatic Driving | The vehicle is driving without human intervention.
 Manual Driving | The vehicle is driving with human intervention.
+Line-guided | For the scope of this document a line-guided mobile robot follows a predefined trajectory.
+TODO: Link chapter of possible line guided scenarios.
+Freely-navigating | For the scope of this document a freely navigating mobile robot plans its own trajectory.

 # 5 Process and content of communication